 Instant PDF download.
 30-day money-back guarantee.
 No subscription.
 No follow-up sales.

-If you're still here, you've read 1,800 words of this article, which means you're someone who actually researches things before spending money on them.
+Worth comparing the cost if you decide to buy: $37 vs. one dermatologist appointment ($150 – 300, often with no useful answer). $37 vs. three months of a Curology subscription ($72). $37 vs. another year of buying products that aren't built for your specific zone.If you're still here, you've read 1,800 words of this article, which means you're someone who actually researches things before spending money on them.
 Liana wrote the guide for exactly that kind of woman.
-The five minutes you spend doing the diagnostic on page 8 is going to tell you more about your acne than three dermatologist appointments will.I'm not exaggerating.
+The five-minute assessment may help you notice a pattern that often gets overlooked in quick skincare conversations.I'm not exaggerating.
 I had three dermatologist appointments.
 None of them ever once asked me where my breakouts showed up.
 They asked how many, how long, how much it bothered me.
-The location, the actual diagnostic information my face had been broadcasting for years, never came up.The guide is the first thing I've ever found that takes the location seriously.Read it.
-Take the diagnostic.
+The location, the actual assessment information my face had been broadcasting for years, never came up.The guide is the first thing I've ever found that takes the location seriously.Take the assessment.
+Read the Zone 1 sample.
 See if it's right about your dominant zone.
-If it's not, the refund is real and Liana honors it.
-If it is, and for most women it is, you'll have an answer for the first time.That's all I have.
-I hope your spot tells you what mine told me.
-A reader who finally figured it out.
+If it's not, you've still learned something useful for free.
+If it is, and for most women it is, you'll have an answer for the first time.After 14 days you won't be the woman who buys another product.
+You'll be the woman who finally knows what her body is telling her.
+That's a different way of relating to your skin entirely.One quick note on timing: the launch price of $37 is for the first 100 customers.
+After that, it moves to $47.
+If you're considering this, the most efficient version is now.That's all I have.
+I hope your spot tells you what mine told me.— A reader who finally figured it out

 Instant PDF download.
 30-day money-back guarantee.